Florida Folklife Council

-The Florida Folklife Council consists of seven members appointed by the Secretary of State to provide geographical, ethnic, and professional representation.
-During their four-year terms, Folklife Council members advise and assist the Division of Historical Resources and the Florida Folklife Program with respect to the following goals: encouragement of statewide public interest and participation in folklife; the development and promotion of Florida folklife resources; recommendations for the identification, collection, preservation, and presentation of Florida cultural heritage throughout the state; and developing proposals to fund projects.
+The Florida Folklife Council consists of seven members appointed by the Secretary of State to provide geographical, ethnic and professional representation.
+Members advise and assist the Division of Historical Resources and the Florida Folklife Program with respect to the following goals.
+Members advise and assist the Division of Historical Resources and the Florida Folklife Program with respect to the following goals:

 Dr. Peggy A. Bulger

 Dr. Bulger served as the Director of the American Folklife Center at the Library of Congress from 1999-2011.
 She began her professional career as Florida's first state folklorist (1975-1988) before becoming the Folk Arts Director and Senior Program Officer for the Southern Arts Federation, now South Arts.
 Dr. Bulger served as president of the American Folklore Society, co-authored South Florida Folklife, and edited Musical Roots of the South.
 She has produced several recordings, including Deep South Musical Roots Tour and Drop On Down in Florida, and has directed several ethnographic films.
 Dr. Bulger earned a Ph.D. in Folklore and Folklife from the University of Pennsylvania.
 Her dissertation is a study of folklorist and activist Stetson Kennedy, who was the director of folklore, oral history and ethnic studies for the Florida Writers' Project of the WPA during the 1930s and 1940s.
 After retiring from the American Folklife Center, Dr. Bulger returned to Florida where she continues to be active in the field of folklife with research projects and consultancies.